The Best Breweries in Northwest Arkansas

 Core Brewing & Distilling Company

-Core Brewing & Distilling Company is definitely one of our favorite breweries in Northwest Arkansas because of their variety and fun limited releases.
+Core Brewing & Distilling Company is definitely one of our favorite breweries in Northwest Arkansas because of its variety and fun limited releases.
 I am a big fan of coconut anything so I really enjoy their Toasted Coconut Brown Ale but the Razorback Red Ale is also a great choice and one of their most popular.

 Recently they added a hand-crafted spiked seltzer to their ensemble called Scarlet Letter which currently comes in three signature flavors and is great for those who don’t enjoy beer or want something a little lighter and different.